manueljavierlaporta-tech/Google-Sheets-Image-Loader/README.md

 # 🖼️ Google Sheets | Image Loader

-This project contains a **Google Apps Script** exntension for **Google Sheets**, designed to load external images (in this particular case, is specific for a type of Shutterstock URLs) into a spreadsheet while preserving metadata and binding the image to a specific row, using native Google Sheets formulas and, of course, Google App Scripts (so, JavaScript).
+This project contains a **Google Apps Script** extension for **Google Sheets**, designed to load external images (in this particular case, is specific for a type of Shutterstock URLs) into a spreadsheet while preserving metadata and binding the image to a specific row, using native Google Sheets formulas and, of course, Google App Scripts (so, JavaScript).

 The solution uses a custom HTML modal to collect data and a backend App Script function to insert rows programmatically.